Stop Blaming the Handoff — Your Delivery Model Is Broken

 If you only remember four things from this article, make them these:

-• Regulated industries need traceability, evidence, and release governance.
-However, those controls need to be designed into the flow, not stapled on at the end.
+- Regulated industries need traceability, evidence, and release governance.
+Those controls need to be designed into the flow, not stapled on at the end like compliance garnish.

-• The goal is not “better handoffs.”
-The goal is fewer artificial handoffs, because the system preserves continuity by design.
+- The goal is fewer artificial handoffs because the system preserves continuity by design.

-In the first article in this series, I argued that Financial Services technology delivery should not be striving to become pure agile.
+In the first article in this series, I argued that Financial Services technology delivery should stop pretending pure agile is the destination.

-Delivery on the ground is hybrid, and that is not inherently bad.
+Delivery on the ground is hybrid.
+That reality is not inherently bad.

 Recent research on hybrid Agile–Waterfall delivery in regulated Financial Services makes the same basic point: hybrid models exist because firms need both Agile adaptability and Waterfall-style structure for compliance, documentation, and risk control. source

-So, to review from our last article, the preference for hybrid delivery is not the actual problem here.
+So the preference for hybrid delivery is not the real issue.

 They inherited it.